-The Alocasia plant is an attractive foliage plant and houseplant capable of growing quite large if given enough humidity and extra light during the winter months.
+The Alocasia plant is also known as the African Mask plant is an attractive foliage plant and houseplant capable of growing quite large if given enough humidity and extra light during the winter months.

 Its unique foliage make it an interesting houseplant and even more interesting in a landscape.

 The African Mask plant calls the South Pacific home, and many species in particular come from the Philippines, India, southeast Asia and and New Guinea.
 This tuberous perennial from the Araceae family holds broad-shaped foliage and some edible parts.

 According to International Aroid Society, plants of the family Araceae possess a bizarre mix of spathe and spadix which people see as its flower.

 At one time the genus of Alocasia was considered to be part of the Colocasia (elephant ear plant) but was reclassified.

 The hardiness zones of this plant greatly depends on the variety.
 So you need to know first about their differences and types, before you can identify this.

 One of the things with distinguishes the Alocasia plant from the Colocasia plant is the Colocasia is edible.